b-zurg/react-collapse-pane/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is intended to be **the** simple, reliable, configurable, and elegant solution to having collapsible panes in your react application.
+This is intended to be **the** simple, reliable, configurable, and elegant solution to having collapsible panes in your React application.